jonesy-b-dev/MouseGame/README.md

 ## How to run the project
 * Clone repository
 * Make sure to either have premake5 in your `$PATH` or have the `premake5.exe` in the root of the repository.
-* Run premake5 for your desired editor e.g. `premake5 vs2022` (Linux support in development)
+* Run premake5 for your desired editor e.g. cmd: `premake5 vs2022` (Linux support in development)